jsyi1995/pyrhythmgame/README.md

 # pyrhythmgame
-A rhythm game in Python based on Beatmania idx.
+A personal project written in Python based on Beatmania idx.
 Built with pygame